peterhpark/neuroclear/README.md

   conda install -c conda-forge nb_conda_kernels pip install elasticdeform
   ```
+  If there's any missing package, please install them from the Conda repository.

   [NOTE]
   For testing the Jupyter notebook, make sure that the Jupyter notebook kernel is connected to your conda environment.